- Photos & Map

 Guide

-From Brig you reach the Guide climbing area via Naters.
+From Brig, you reach the climbing area Guide via Naters.

 Additional information

-Climbing area guide: SAC entry
+Climbing area Guide: SAC entry

 Literature